SCHOOL

 We have developed a toolkit that teaches children about improving nutrition in a fun and impactful manner.
 It also enables communities to broaden agriculture’s focus from merely increasing incomes to improving both incomes and nutritional status.
 In partnership with school headmasters, teachers and local farming groups, we’re focused on creating change from the ground up.
 Since inception, our work has reached over 230 schools across more than four states in India, impacting over 60,000 schoolchildren.

-In an effort to foster innovation and wellness, the Nourishing Schools Foundation proudly announces the Fit and Fun Ideas Challenge.
-This unique competition invites schoolchildren and college students across India to pitch pioneering ideas for the Foundation's toolkit, promoting physical activity, well-being, and healthier lifestyles among young learners.
+In an effort to foster innovation and wellness, the Nourishing Schools Foundation proudly announced the Fit and Fun Ideas Challenge in September 2023.
+This unique competition invited schoolchildren and college students across India to pitch pioneering ideas for the Foundation's toolkit, promoting physical activity, well-being, and healthier lifestyles among young learners.

 Nourishing Schools Foundation's toolkit is a box of games and activities for children between 4th and 9th grade, such as making their own soap, building a handwashing station, and setting up a school garden.
 Over two cycles of engaging with the toolkit, children solve nutrition-related problems in their schools and communities.

-The "Fit and Fun Ideas Challenge" aims to harness the creativity and energy of India's youth, driving forward the shared mission of both organizations to nurture health-conscious communities.
-Participants can submit their ideas for games and activities for children from 4th to 9th grade that spur physical exercise and holistic wellness.
-Ideas are invited along three categories – Clean cooking with LPG, Climate-friendly diets, and Cultivating active lifestyles.
+The "Fit and Fun Ideas Challenge" aimed to harness the creativity and energy of India's youth, driving forward the mission to nurture health-conscious communities.
+Participants could submit their ideas for games and activities for children from 4th to 9th grade that spur physical exercise and holistic wellness.
+Ideas were invited along three categories – Clean cooking with LPG, Climate-friendly diets, and Cultivating active lifestyles.

-Participants can submit their ideas via an online form by October 15, 2023
+Participants could submit their ideas via an online form by October 15, 2023.
+The winners will be announced soon.

 The form and challenge details can be viewed here: https://www.nourishingschools.org/fit-and-fun-ideas-challenge/